United States Senate chamber: Design and construction

 In addition to expanding the space available for the Senate's use, the chamber's designers were concerned that the room have acoustical and line-of-sight qualities comparable to those of a theater.
 The construction of the chamber began in 1851 and continued until senators began utilizing the room for legislative business in 1859.
-Shortly after beginning to utilize the chamber, however, senators noted the poor acoustic qualities, the sounds created by rain as it hit the glass-paneled ceiling, and uncomfortable drafts of air throughout the room.
+Shortly after the senators began to use the chamber, they complained of its acoustic properties, the sounds created by rain as it hit the glass-paneled ceiling, and uncomfortable drafts of air throughout the room.

 The general design of the chamber, a rectangular, two-story room in the center of the Capitol's north wing, includes 100 individual desks on a tiered platform.
 This platform, semi-circular in shape, faces a raised rostrum in the front of the room.
 On all four sides of the chamber's second level, a visitor's gallery overlooks the Senate floor.
 The Senate first allowed visitors to observe proceedings in 1795.
 The galleries for observing the Senate, including a women's gallery, became popular destinations for tourists and residents alike throughout the nineteenth century.
 Above the presiding officer's desk at the rostrum was the press gallery.
-Here, reporters are able to observe and cover the proceedings of the Senate.
+Here, reporters can observe and cover the proceedings on the Senate.